JParadaDev07/EmailSenderService/README.md

 ### Request

-**Note:** The attachment field is optional, so you can send an email without an attachment.
+**Note:** The attachment field is optional, so you can send an email without an attachment, if you want to send a file, you will have to use a different application, e.g. Postman..

 - The application has only one endpoint, and this is the /api/send-email, this endpoint receives a POST request, and the body of the request must be a JSON object with the following structure: